Projection-free Online Learning over Strongly Convex Sets: Main Results

 \section{Main Results}

 In this section, we first introduce necessary preliminaries including common notations, definitions and assumptions.
-Then, we present an improved regret bound for OFW over strongly convex sets.
+Then, we present an improved regret bound for OFW over strongly convex sets by utilizing the line search.
 Finally, we introduce our SC-OFW algorithm for strongly convex OCO as well as its theoretical guarantees.